Could you have peripheral artery disease?

 Common risk factors for PAD include high cholesterol; smoking; high blood pressure; diabetes; inactivity; atherosclerosis; and age.

-As many as 6 million people with diabetes are affected by PAD, making it one of the primary co-morbidities of diabetes.
+As many as six million people with diabetes are affected by PAD, making it one of the primary co-morbidities of diabetes.

 Chronic toe and foot sores are common in people with PAD, as are cramping, numbness, weakness or heaviness in the leg muscles.